yochaigal/cairn/resources/frequently-asked-questions.md

 Expand for example
  </summary>

  _In the late afternoon the party makes a last push to break through the forest boundary.
-Spilling out of the treeline, they find themselves nearly stepping into a long ravine splitting the forest in two.
+Spilling out of the treEsthere, they find themselves nearly stepping into a long ravine splitting the forest in two.
 Finally, they've arrived at the **God-Slip**, a seemingly endless ravine with no bridge crossing it.
 Judging by the sheer rock walls on either side, climbing down would be extremely dangerous.
 Unfortunately their quarry is most likely located just across, where the cliffs meet the edge of the world.
 They decide to make camp before moving out._

  _They set up camp with their backs to the ravine, judging it to be one fewer thing they'd have to worry about at night.
 Later that evening, the adventurers decide to take turns at keeping watch. **Esme** takes the first shift.
 Halfway through, she hears a snapping of twigs coming from just to the West of their camp, back towards the **Geunant Forest**.
 Slowly, she leans over towards **Borrid** and kicks him awake.
 Nodding her head towards the direction of the noise, she makes the symbol for be quiet.
 Her companion sits up, just as a pair of horrid red eyes become visible behind the underbrush._